The toothbrush has been around for centuries, but the modern toothbrush as we really know it did not come about until 1938.

-Crowdfunded mouthpiece toothbrush Amabrush does too use silicone bristles and suggest rinsing is perfectly fine.
+Crowdfunded mouthpiece toothbrush Amabrush also uses silicone bristles and suggest rinsing is perfectly fine.

-However, both Amabrush and Boie do still suggest that brush head replacement take place every 3-6 months.
+However, both Amabrush and Boie still suggest that brush head replacement take place every 3-6 months.

 Whilst from a bacteria perspective growth may not happen or be delayed, another consideration is the structure of the brush head and the bristles.
 Like a manual brush, the bristles can move and flex.